a-synchronous/rubico/README.md

 } = rubico
 ```

 With [A]synchronous Functional Programming, any function may be asynchronous and return a promise, and arguments may be promises as well.
-If a promise is provided to a Rubico operator in argument position, it is resolved for its value before continuing with the operation.
+If a promise is provided to a Rubico operator in argument position, the Rubico operator will resolve the promise.

 ```javascript [playground]
 const helloPromise = Promise.resolve('hello')